China's Sinopec sues Venezuela in sign of fraying relations

 But kidnappings and thefts in Caracas have prompted some Chinese executives working in the country to move to Colombia to escape the problems, sources have said.
 Chinese-run infrastructure projects also have faced delays.

-Carmakers and small grocery stores that flourished under late president Hugo Chavez due to preferential currency exchange terms have either closed or downsized.
+Car makers and small grocery stores that flourished under late president Hugo Chavez due to preferential currency exchange terms have either closed or downsized.
 Current president Nicolas Maduro no longer offers the same preferential terms for Chinese businesses to have access to cheap imports.

 “The Chinese don’t have a whole lot to show for their loans,” a Western diplomat in Caracas said.

-Reporting by Tracy Rucinski in Chicago; Additional reporting by Marianna Parraga in Houston and Brian Ellsworth in Caracas; Editing by Gary McWilliams and Matthew Lewis
+Reporting by Tracy Rucinski in Chicago; Additional reporting by Marianna Parraga in Houston, Brian Ellsworth in Caracas and Christian Shepherd in BEIJING; Editing by Matthew Lewis and Muralikumar Anantharaman